 Llamas are herd animals and should never be kept on their own.
 Two or more geldings or females make the best field pets.

-Never buy a breeding pair unless you have the facilities to keep them separately (but with other llamas of the same sex) until they are put together for breeding at the appropriate time and separated again immediately afterwards.
+Never buy llamas to breed from unless you have the space and facilities to keep the males and females out of sight and smell of each other.
+Since llamas should never live on their own, you will need other llamas of the same sex for them to live with, until your breeding pair are put together for breeding at the appropriate time and separated again immediately afterwards.
 Consideration must also be given as to the space needed to split mums and cria up for weaning.